jamesremuscat/avx/README.md

 controller as a daemon.

+### Configuring IP address

+By default avx will use the first IP address printed by `hostname -I` to register with the nameserver.
+If you would like to use a different IP address (e.g. for a different network adapter) you can set the `PYRO_IP` environment variable, and that value will be used instead.

+On systems without `hostname`, or where `hostname -I` does not produce the required output, you should use the `PYRO_IP` environment variable.

 ## Using the HTTP interface

 There's a basic HTTP interface built in.
 To enable it, ensure you have the